 When You Should Freeze Your Credit File

-The following reasons are a few examples when it may be a good idea to freeze your credit:
+The following are a few examples of when it may be a good idea to freeze your credit:

-- If you have been, or suspect you have been a victim of identity theft.
+- You have been, or suspect you have been, a victim of identity theft.

-- You have been a victim of fraud (stolen checks, forged signatures, etc.)
+- You have been a victim of fraud (stolen checks, forged signatures).

-- Your information was stolen in a security breach (for example, if your social security number, personal identification, credit card information, or other information was lost or stolen from a third party computer system)
+- Your information was stolen in a security breach (for example, your Social Security number, personal identification, credit card information or other information was lost or stolen from a third-party computer system).

 Unfreezing Your Credit

-Once you are ready to lift the security freeze on your credit profile, all you need to do is contact the credit bureaus with the PIN they provided you with.
-Keep in mind that it may take up to a few days, so you probably wouldn’t be able to apply for a store credit card at the last minute (and that is a good thing, as store credit cards are rarely a good deal!).
+Once you are ready to lift the security freeze on your credit profile, all you need to do is contact the credit bureaus with the PIN they provided you.
+Keep in mind that it may take up to a few days, so you probably won’t be able to apply for a store credit card at the last minute (and that is a good thing, as store credit cards are rarely a good deal).

-Keep in mind that this won’t repair or fix your credit score, and it won’t do anything to prevent further use of any lines of credit which have already been created.
-All a credit freeze does is prevent access to your credit report, which prevents new lines of credit from being opened.
-If you have been a victim of identity theft, then you should immediately report it to the police and your credit issuers, and immediately close the affected lines of credit to prevent further damage.
+Keep in mind that a credit freeze won’t repair or fix your credit score, and it won’t do anything to prevent further use of any lines of credit that have already been created.
+All a credit freeze does is prevent access to your credit report, which stops new lines of credit from being opened.
+If you have been a victim of identity theft, then you should immediately report it to the police and your credit issuers and immediately close the affected lines of credit to prevent further damage.

 Bottom line: A credit freeze is an easy way to secure your credit profile against identity thieves.
-It is either free, or low-cost, and highly effective against allowing new lines of credit from being opened.
-The only downside is that it can be a hassle to unfreeze your credit report if you need access. but that is a small price to pay for added security and peace of mind.
+It is either free or low-cost and is highly effective against allowing new lines of credit from being opened.
+The only downside is that it can be a hassle to unfreeze your credit report if you need access, but that is a small price to pay for added security and peace of mind.